FriendlyUser1/Discord-Bot-Client/README.md

 ### Immediate To-Do List

-- Ability to view attachments
+- Ability to view all attachments
 - Ability to edit/delete messages

 ## Installation